 Health Care REIT buying Genesis HealthCare's real-estate assets

 The deal also gives Health Care REIT the option to buy 9.9% of Genesis for $47 million.
-The deal includes 147 facilities in 11 states, is expected to close during the second quarter and is subject to customary closing conditions and regulatory approvals.
+The deal, which includes 147 facilities in 11 states, is expected to close during the second quarter, subject to customary closing conditions and regulatory approvals.
 Health Care REIT's board and Genesis' shareholders have approved the deal.

 Earlier today, it was announced that Ventas, Chicago, entered into an agreement to buy Nationwide Health Properties for $7.4 billion.